Samic8/samdawson.dev/src/posts/color.md

 }
 ```

-The numbering system is a design system too, it provides constrains to work by and its easy to see when there are too many types of one color shade.
+The numbering system is a design system too, it provides constraints to work by and it's easy to see when there are too many types of one color shade.

-The numbering system goes from lightest to darkest version of the color.
+The numbering system goes from lightest to the darkest version of the color.
 The "lightness" and "darkness" are not calculated just pick some colors that look good manually.

 ## Aliases